public

 Having a backup and recovery plan in place is essential.

-Unexpected crashes or improper shutdowns could cause world corruption or data lose to your server.
-Keeping multiple copies of backups both on-site and off-site is not only crucial, but an important aspect of running a long-lasting server.
+Unexpected crashes or improper shutdowns can cause world corruption or data loss on your server.
+Keeping multiple copies of backups both on-site and off-site is not only crucial but also an important aspect of running a long-lasting server.

-Right Click Minecraft root folder>Send to>Compressed (zipped) folder on Windows.
+On Windows, Right Click Minecraft root folder>Send to>Compressed (zipped) folder.

 Quality of Life Plugins & ToolsπŸ”—